-Notice from the output that the dot is not part of the variable names.
-The dot separates the letter part of the variable name, which is fixed, from the numeric part of the variable name, which Maple computes on the fly.
-Now £7 is the name for the seventh derivative of $x\cos(x)$ .
+Notice from the output that the concatenation operator | | is not part of the variable names.
+This operator separates the letter part of the variable name, which is fixed, from the numeric part of the variable name, which Maple computes on the fly.
+Now £7 is the name for the seventh derivative of x\cos(x).